mindsdb/mindsdb/mindsdb/integrations/handlers/replicate_handler/allInOne.md

 This is just one model used in this example; there are more with vast variations and use cases.
 Also, there is no limit to imagination on how you can use this.

 > Note: Replicate provides only a few free predictions, so choose your predictions wisely.
 Don't let the machines have all the fun, save some for yourself! 😉

-Now, the nested `<details>` tags should display correctly.
-Let me know if there's anything else I can help you with!